ruby/reline/doc/for_users.md

 It the repetition for the command is not supported, the repetition prefix is ignored.

-## Undo
+## Undo and Redo

-The undo command (`C-_`) "undoes" the action of a previous command (if any) on the _current_ command line;
+The undo command (`C-_`) "undoes" the action of a previous command (if any) on the _current_ command line.

+The redo command(`M-_`) "redoes" the action of a previous undo on the _current_ command line.

-nothing is ever undone in an already-entered line.
+Nothing is ever undone or redone in an already-entered line.

-In general, an "undoable" command is one that moved the cursor or modified text.
+In general, an "undoable" or "redoable" command is one that moved the cursor or modified text.
-Other commands are not undoable, but instead "passes through" the command to earlier commands;
+Other commands are not undoable or redoable, but instead "pass through" the command to earlier commands;
 see below.

-### Immediate Undo
+### Immediate Undo and Redo

 When the undo command is given and the immediately preceding command is undoable, that preceding command is undone.

+When the redo command is given and the immediately preceding undo is redoable, that preceding command is redone.

-### "Pass-Through" Undo
+### "Pass-Through" Undo and Redo

 When the undo command is given and the immediately preceding command is not undoable, the undo command "passes through" to commands given earlier.